alcaseybsu/RouterDistanceVector/README.md

 Has a list of all the hosts in the network, and uses the DV to determine the best path to each host.

 To implement:
-Need Router class with Distance Veector protocol in it.
+Need Router class with Distance Vector protocol in it.
 Need a map with key: subnet, value: overall distance (total of costs).

 Count only subnets, not routers in the "cost", and don't count the destination subnet.